-Assets and liabilities of foreign operations - mainly foreign subsidiaries and independent branches - including goodwill and fair value adjustments recorded on consolidation, are translated into euros, i.e., the Group's presentation currency, at the closing exchange rate.
+Assets and liabilities of international operations - mainly international subsidiaries and independent branches - including goodwill and fair value adjustments recorded on consolidation, are translated into euros, i.e., the Group's presentation currency, at the closing exchange rate.

-Income and expenses of foreign operations are translated at the exchange rate on the transaction date.
+Income and expenses of international operations are translated at the exchange rate on the transaction date.
 For practical reasons, the average exchange rate for the period is used as the rate on the transaction date for currencies that have been subject to only limited fluctuations during the period.